9 Best Quadcopters with Quality Cameras

 You can buy the Spark Remote Controller as an optional extra if you want one.
 Aside from being a different way to fly the craft, this controller does provide other benefits that may interest you.

-There’s no 4K but it does come with capable camera that promises to deliver stabilized video and fantastic still images.
+There’s no 4K but it does come with a capable camera that promises to deliver stabilized video and fantastic still images.
 The camera films in FHD 1920×1080 at 30fps and doesn’t disappoint.

 The Spark sports an f/2.6 aperture wide-angled lens with a comparable focal length of 22mm.
 The camera itself has four impressive flight modes to explore.
 They call these Quickshot.